Be1uga4life/EricY_CSA_Student/_posts/Documentation/2025-03-02-DB_Persistence_IPYNB_2_.md

 - **JPA Annotations** (`@Entity`, `@Table`, etc.)
 - **Database Migration Tools** (Liquibase/Flyway)

-If you have worked with the backend, you are sure to have seen this before, schema is defined in blocks of code that look like this:
+If you have worked with the backend, you are sure to have seen this before, schema is defined in blocks of code that look like this.
+Schema is important in my feature because the database is constantly changing, which includes its schema.
+In fact I have written an entire portion on schema on the flowchart you'll see below.